Gerramaister/AddressBook/README.md

 Everytime you start the program the contacts saved in the .txt file will be loaded in to the program.

 To run the programs you need JDK 11.0 installed.
+Open cmd or powershell.
-Navigate to where you downloaded the folder "AddressBook". open cmd or powershell.
+Navigate to where you downloaded the folder in "AddressBook". go to directory \src\main\java\ with cd \src\main\java\.
 Type: Javac App.java and press enter.
 Type: Java App and press enter.
 The Addressbook should now start.